anzhe778/powerbi-modeling-mcp-claude/README.md

 ## Usage

-Open a Power BI Desktop file (or have a Fabric workspace handy) and in a regular Claude chat (not Cowork), type `/` to see the registered prompts, or just ask in natural language — for example:
+Open a Power BI Desktop file (or have a Fabric workspace handy) and type `/` to see the registered prompts, or just ask in natural language — for example:

 - *"Connect to my Power BI Desktop file 'sales.pbix'."*
 - *"List the tables in the model."*